Kida – Special Needs – Adopted!!!

 Milo James Thatch: Okay, Kida.
 I can remember that.” – Atlantis: The Lost Empire (2001)

-Welcome Kida!!
-Kida is a VERY special needs 1 year old, 50 pound goofball who snorts like a pig when given watermelon because she so excited.
-This gal is housebroken and kennel trained, and enjoys hanging out in her kennel to relax and hide some of her favorite toys.
+Kida is a very special pup with special needs.
+At just 1 year old, this girl is 55 pound goofball who snorts like a pig when given watermelon because she so excited.
+She is housebroken and kennel trained, and enjoys hanging out in her kennel to relax and hide some of her favorite toys.
 When Foster Mom is away or needs to clean, Kida sleeps quietly in her kennel.
 Kida has also greatly improved her leash walking skills.
 Go Kida!

-Kida lives with multiple dogs, big and small, and gets along well with them!
-She even lives with a small dog and does well with her – so we think that Kida could be potentially cat-friendly!
+Kida has lived with multiple dogs, big and small, and got along well with them!
+She even lived with a small dog and did well with her.
+She currently lives with a cat and does well with them, other than sometimes being a wobbly mess and needing some extra supervision.
 Kida doesn’t play a lot with her dog-roommates, but happily shares space and mostly respects their boundaries.
 Occasionally she bumps into them while playing but she just can’t contain her excitement at times!
 While some dogs get the zoomies, Kida gets bouncy!
 She is just soooo happy everything she touches instantly makes it the best day ever and she bounces off somewhere else!
 Once she finds her people in her bouncy zoomies, it’s time to shower them in kisses and get all the pets!
 When she finishes bouncing around it’s time for a puppy power nap.